 Uptrend: Riding the Wave of Optimism

-A stock market uptrend is when the prices of stocks are consistently going up.
+A stock market uptrend occurs when stock prices consistently go up.
 This indicates that the economy is doing well and that investors are confident in the future.

 An uptrend is characterized by a consistent upward movement in stock prices over a period of time.
 During an uptrend, investors witness higher highs and higher lows, indicating an overall positive sentiment in the market.
 Some defining features of an uptrend include: